 If you want to learn more about the process of creating your own milk jug garden, check out this blog post or watch the YouTube video below:

 - Sweet Peas

-If there’s a vegetable or flower that’s not on this list, it’s probably because it has too long of a date to maturity, or needs to be seed sown the traditional way with grow lights more than 4 weeks before the final frost.
-Using those rules, plants like snapdragons, tomatoes, brussel sprouts, artichokes, and peppers are not good candidates for winter sowing, especially if you have a short growing season.
+If there’s a vegetable or flower that’s not on this list, it’s probably because it has too long of a date to maturity or needs to be seed sown the traditional way with grow lights more than four weeks before the final frost.
+Using those rules, plants like snapdragons, tomatoes, Brussel sprouts, artichokes, and peppers are not good candidates for winter sowing, especially if you have a short growing season.

 I hope this list helps you in your winter sowing journey.
 Remember to keep track of it all in your garden planner, and happy growing!
 If you liked this blog post, find me on Facebook, TikTok, and Instagram for more cold-climate gardening tips, delicious recipes, and cut flower goodness!
 I also make weekly videos over on my YouTube channel.
 I hope to see you there!

 P.S.
 If you love the content I create for Shifting Roots, consider joining our community on Patreon.
 Your support means the world to me and I am grateful for each and every one of you!